 Data availability statement

 All data relevant to the study are included in the article or uploaded as online supplemental information.

 Patient consent for publication

 Contributors DM, HLR and AK conceived and designed the study.
 AK supervised data collection, management and validation.
 DM and AA collected data and conducted the statistical analyses.
 SL and QC drafted the manuscript with support from HLR and AK.
 HLR and AK advised on the analyses, helped interpret the data and contributed to the development of the manuscript.
 MV, OD and DM provided technical oversight.
 All authors read and approved the final manuscript.
 The corresponding author attests that all listed authors meet authorship criteria and that no others meeting the criteria have been omitted.The Corresponding Author has the right to grant on behalf of all authors and does grant on behalf of all authors, a worldwide licence to the Publishers and its licensees in perpetuity, in all forms, formats and media (whether known now or created in the future), to (1) publish, reproduce, distribute, display and store the Contribution, (2) translate the Contribution into other languages, create adaptations, reprints, include within collections and create summaries, extracts and/or, abstracts of the contribution, (3) create any other derivative work(s) based on the Contribution, (4) to exploit all subsidiary rights in the contribution, (5) the inclusion of electronic links from the contribution to third party material whereever it may be located; and, (6) licence any third party to do any or all of the above.
 KW acts as guarantor.

-Funding This study has been produced with the financial assistance of the Government of the WHO European Office for the Prevention and Control of Noncommunicable Diseases.
+Funding This study has been produced with the financial assistance of the Member States of the WHO European Region for the Prevention and Control of Noncommunicable Diseases.